prestofuoco/RPi-HwAB/README.md

 * a raspberry pi 5
 * the final version of this xc7a fpga hat+ board
-* a reliable por supply for the raspberry pi 5 (5v/5a recommended)
+* a reliable power supply for the raspberry pi 5 (5v/5a recommended)

 ### software (provisional)